 Frequently Asked Questions

-Q: What is the difference between direct burial and conduit?
+Q: What is the difference between metallic Conduit and non-metallic Conduit?

 A: Metallic Conduit is made of metal, while non-metallic Conduit is made of plastic.
 Metallic Conduit is generally more durable and offers better protection against physical damage, while non-metallic Conduit is lighter and easier to install.

 Q: What is the difference between a liquid-tight flexible Conduit and a liquid-tight flexible metal conduit?

 A: Liquid-tight flexible Conduit is made of non-metallic materials, while liquid-tight flexible metal conduit is made of metal.
 The metal conduit provides additional protection against electromagnetic interference (EMI).